 Are there cons to hiring an attorney?
 There can be, and that is why recommendations from your business broker and other business owners are so important.
 Here are some potential cons.

-• Attorneys can take up a lot of time and taking too much time to finalize a deal will often kill it.
-Be sure your attorney understands urgency and responds in a timely manner.
+- Attorneys can take up a lot of time, and taking too much time to finalize a deal will often kill it.
+Be sure your attorney understands the urgency and responds promptly.

-At Rogerson Business Services, we pride ourselves on integrity and honesty.
-We deal with every buyer and seller in exactly the same way.
-We highly recommend having an attorney involved in any transfer of business ownership.
+At Rogerson Business Services, we take pride in our integrity and honesty.
+We treat every buyer and seller with equal respect.
+We strongly recommend involving an attorney in any business ownership transfer.

-Are you ready to sell your California based business?
+Are you ready to sell your California-based business?
 Check out the industries we specialize in here.
-We want to be your business broker, and we can get started with a business valuation right away.
+We want to be your business broker, and we can start with a business valuation right away.
 Contact us today for more information.